-Source: czb analysis of household income distributions in the City of Fargo from the American Community Survey 5-Year Estimates, 2018 The City's strength is imperative An often overlooked but crucial objective of neighborhood planning is a neighborhood's contribution to the fiscal health of the City-especially when property taxes are an important source of municipal revenue as they are in Fargo.
+Source: czb analysis of household income distributions in the City of Fargo from the American Community Survey 5-Year Estimates, 2018

+The City's strength is imperative An often overlooked but crucial objective of neighborhood planning is a neighborhood's contribution to the fiscal health of the City-especially when property taxes are an important source of municipal revenue as they are in Fargo.
 If the City's fiscal position erodes, investments in infrastructure and services are likely to fall behind desired levels, and the City's ability to help pay for a wide range of neighborhood goals will be reduced.
 Consequently, monitoring long-term changes in property values-and whether those values keep up with or fall behind inflation-is one important way to gauge how neighborhoods contribute to fiscal health.
 Given Fargo's rapid growth in recent decades and rising demand for housing, the average assessed value of single-family homes has been able to outpace inflation in each of the core neighborhoods by a considerable margin.
 Though average values in all core neighborhoods remain well below the average value of newer housing stock outside the core, five of the nine core neighborhoods have experienced value growth since 2011 that exceeds the rate of growth in non-core neighborhoods.
-These value trends, combined with the fact that blight is not yet at overwhelming levels in any core neighborhood, are an indication of Fargo's strong position to invest in ways that will foster and maintain healthy core neighborhoods. these concepts influence planning and policy for Fargo's neighborhoods?
-How should What these four concepts reveal is a need to think expansively from a planning and policy standpoint on a few different levels-and to recognize that building or sustaining neighborhood health is not a one- or two-dimensional task that can be accomplished by focusing narrowly on the core neighborhoods themselves.
+These value trends, combined with the fact that blight is not yet at overwhelming levels in any core neighborhood, are an indication of Fargo's strong position to invest in ways that will foster and maintain healthy core neighborhoods.
+Percent Change in Average Assessed Value of Single-Family Homes, 2011-2020, Compared to Inflation

+Source: czb analysis of current and historical assessment data from City of Farque How should these concepts influence planning and policy for Fargo's neighborhoods?
+What these four concepts reveal is a need to think expansively from a planning and policy standpoint on a few different levels-and to recognize that building or sustaining neighborhood health is not a one- or two-dimensional task that can be accomplished by focusing narrowly on the core neighborhoods themselves.
 Specifically: Defining a healthy neighborhood The four interrelated factors that drive neighborhood health all require different types of attention from neighborhood residents, City leaders, and other neighborhood stakeholders.
 Stimulating engagement between neighbors requires certain tools in the same way that encouraging home reinvestment requires specific resources and approaches.
 Good planning and policymaking must pay attention to all four factors.
 Distribution of housing opportunities matters Intentionally distributing affordable housing opportunities to avoid concentrations that would be harmful to low-income households and neighborhood health is not something that can be done by narrowly focusing on affordable housing in the core neighborhoods.
 City- and region-level action are necessary to make movement in a fairer direction possible.
 Owner-occupancy and household stability affect neighborhood health In the same way that well-distributed affordable housing opportunities requires at least a citywide policy perspective, achieving a healthy balance of owneroccupancy throughout the core neighborhoods requires a way of thinking about the integration of different housing types at the block scale, the neighborhood scale, and beyond.
-The City's fiscal health is imperative Making the City's long-term fiscal health part of decision-making and planning at the neighborhood level-and not just from the standpoint of whether the City can afford to pay for something at any given moment-forces planning to be mindful of the consequences that every action might have on a neighborhood's ability to compete for housing demand and maintain a property base that can strongly contribute to service delivery and infrastructure investments.
-Percent Change in Average Assessed Value of Single-Family Homes, 2011-2020, Compared to Inflation
+The City's fiscal health is imperative

+Making the City's long-term fiscal health part of decision-making and planning at the neighborhood level-and not just from the standpoint of whether the City can afford to pay for something at any given moment-forces planning to be mindful of the consequences that every action might have on a neighborhood's ability to compete for housing demand and maintain a property base that can strongly contribute to service delivery and infrastructure investments.